simonjellvert/nercia_e-commerse/TESTING.md

 12. Additional code for refined add files button
 I've added html and javascript for a refined file adder in the products and contact forms, but it gave me a broken image in the preview.
 Due to time pressure I removed it and added it to future feature/development list.

+13. Testing 404 and 500 page
+The files did not load.
+Ran it locally to check for messages in the temrinal, turned out there was a typo in the folder containing the templates.

 ---